Eugene Sadowski: Collaboration with Nazi Germany

 However, contrary to Soviet historiography, Sadowski did not die in 1941.
 Instead, he defected to German forces on January 25, 1942.
 Following his defection, Sadowski was transferred to Oryol, where he began working for the Rech newspaper under the leadership of Mikhail Oktan.
 Sadowski was one of seven employees of Rech, along with Oktan, Vladimir Samarin, and individuals named Azbukin, Bogomolov, Petrov, and Sofronova.
 Sadowski's work, translation of German war reports, was among the most significant of content in Rech, making up over half of the content, though he remained anonymous in his translation.

 Sadowski was described by German reports as "politically and culturally very savvy, an intelligent young Russian humanist," but also as "lazy," a characterisation that would later be restated by Russian émigré organisations in the United States.
 Sadowski was never interned in a prisoner-of-war camp, instead going directly from surrendering to working at Rech on February 19, 1942.

 In July 1943, Oryol was recaptured by Soviet forces.
 Sadowski, along with the rest of Rech, evacuated – first to Bryansk, then Babruysk in what is now eastern Belarus.
 In Babruysk, Sadowski was contacted by Alfred Rosenberg, who sought him out as part of the Reichsleiter Rosenberg Taskforce occupied with collecting information about the Soviet Union.
 Sadowski first moved to Minsk, and then to Upper Silesia.
 In Upper Silesia, he was recruited for the Weltdienst press service, with his knowledge of communism and antisemitism being noted.
 At some point near the war's end, Sadowski evacuated to Frankfurt.

 Life in the United States and death

 After the war, Sadowski remained in the American occupation zone in Germany, where he participated in chess tournaments in displaced persons camps.
-He used the psuedonym of Saltovskis (Салтовскис), and was interned in Meerbeck.
+He used the pseudonym of Saltovskis (Салтовскис), and was interned in Meerbeck.
 In August 1949, he left Germany for the United States aboard the General Heinzelman, being described in documentation as a "translator/teacher".
 Following his emigration, he lived in Washington, D.C..
 He was issued a Social Security number in 1952.

 In the United States, Sadowski became a mathematician, joining the American Mathematical Society in 1964 and moving to Florida in the early 1960s.
 He became a professor at the University of Miami.
 At the same time, he translated into English several mathematics materials from the Soviet Union, and was active in local chess championships.

 Sadowski died in August 1987 in Bedford, Texas.